 Thomas Nechyba, PhD

-Tom holds numerous positions including director, Social Science Research Institute; professor, economics and public policy studies; theme leader, Bass Connections in Education and Human Development; and director, EcoTeach Center.
-Since summer of 2012, Tom has taken SSRI into a new direction, encouraging social and behavioral scientists to come to the new space in Gross Hall to connect, collaborate and create.
+Tom holds numerous positions including former director, Social Science Research Institute; professor, economics and public policy studies; theme leader, Bass Connections in Education and Human Development; and director, EcoTeach Center.
+Since the summer of 2012, Tom has taken SSRI into a new direction, encouraging social and behavioral scientists to come to the new space in Gross Hall to connect, collaborate and create.
 Tom’s research interests focus on public policy in relation to disadvantaged families, the functioning of local governments, and primary and secondary education.

 Kathie Amato, MBA